Mariners reliever Sam Tuivailala nearing return, will begin rehab with Everett this week

 “He could see the ball’s not jumping out of his hand, and doesn’t feel right,” Servais said after the latest setback.

 Servais was much more encouraged by Tuivailala’s progress Wednesday afternoon.
-Tuivailala threw about 30 pitches in a bullpen session Tuesday, and the Trackman and Rapsodo pitch tracking systems yielded impressive results.
-Servais said Tuivailala’s velocity was back in a good spot.
+Tuivailala threw about 30 pitches in a bullpen session the day before, and Servais said Tuivailala’s velocity was back in a good spot.

 “It’s a very good step for him,” Servais said.
 “The biggest thing was getting his range of motion back, and loosening up that shoulder.
 He’s been working his tail off with our training staff to do the manuals to crank those muscles open, and getting the range back.
 He’s been feeling better, and the mound work showed it.”

-Tuivailala said the 30-pitch count was a bit higher than he wanted, but it was good to get the work in, and his arm felt good during the session.
+Tuivailala said the 30-pitch count was a bit higher than he wanted, but it was good to get the work in.
+He said his arm felt good during the session.

 “It’s kind of hard for me to baby it,” he said.
 “Pretty much I go 100 percent in the bullpens.
 (Tuesday) felt really good, and it was good to kind of run the pitch count up there, get the stamina and everything going as well.”